Published in: 2015

 This book is told through the eyes of a prophet writing down the life of David, who is this intriguing character, he is hard to like, while being likeable.
 He is a musical genius who inspires loyalty in his men by being normal and flawed, and by golly is he flawed.
 He is prone to rages, he is deceitful and scheming, he is petty and a womaniser, he is also completely blinded by his love for his sons, and this leads to some really bad moments for poor old David.

 The story goes through David’s life and times, shows his many wives and sons, his misfortunes and triumphs, and it was all vividly told.
 However, I found myself wishing David would die multiple times throughout the books, and feeling so sorry for his poor wives and his poor daughter – what happened to his daughter was disgusting, and his son that did all that, his death was too good for him.
 His son Slomo (Solomon) though, he was a spark of hope in the darkness of David’s later years, and I’d like to read a book about his life and his achievements, as it seemed that he was what the people of Israel needed after David’s reign.

 It was an interesting read, but I had issues with some parts of the book and the characters, and it didn’t quite engage me as I had hoped it would.

 Who would I recommend it to?
-Fans of historical fiction featuring the 1920s.
+Fans of historical fiction and biblical fiction/stories.